 “More than one transcription tier for one speaker”: there may only be one tier of type “T(ranscription)” for every speaker.

-“Orphaned transcription tier”: Tiers of type “T(ranscription) have to be assigned to a speaker.
+“Orphaned transcription tier”: Tiers of type “T(ranscription)” have to be assigned to a speaker.

 “Orphaned annotation tier”: Tiers of type “A(nnotation)” have to be assigned to a speaker.
 Furthermore, in addition to this tier there has to be a tier of type “T(ranscription)” that is assigned to the same speaker.